SSH (manual setup)

 You will be asked to login with a password for each server.

-After you have done that, you will then be able to login with the ssh key instead;
+After you have done that, you will then be able to login with the ssh key instead.
+Here is a quick way that you can test your SSH key manually;

 root@server-with-olivetin: ssh -i /opt/OliveTinSshKeys/id_rsa root@server2